williamw520/toposort/README.md

 TopoSort comes with some benchmark tests.

-Rnn `zig build test -Doptimize=ReleaseFast` to run the benchmarks.
+Run `zig build test -Doptimize=ReleaseFast` to run the benchmarks.

 ## License